-As elderly, youth, low income and disabled populations are often frequent users of public transit, the Project will provide direct benefits to transportation disadvantaged communities with a connection to the park and ride a few miles east of the project area.
-By interlinking public transit services, this connection will help lower barriers to opportunity by broadening multimodal mobility.
+As elderly, youth, low income and disabled populations are often frequent users of public transit, the Project will provide direct benefits to these equity populations with a connection to the park and ride a few miles east of the project area.
 The expansion from two to four lanes will significantly improve travel time savings along US 212.
-All users of US 212, including transportation disadvantaged communities, will gain monetary or time benefits from these travel time savings.
+All users of US 212, including equity populations, will gain monetary or time benefits from these travel time savings.